marynanesterenko/hello-world/README.md

 # hello-world
 Namaste!
 I am trying to learn how to code here.
-Yoga, help me! :)
+Yoga, please, help me! :)